leukaemiamedtech/hiasbch-mqtt-blockchain-agent/README.md

 # Introduction

-A **HIASBCH Blockchain Agent** is a bridge between **HIAS IoT Agents**, and **HIASBCH Private Ethereum Blockhain**.
-The **HIASBCH MQTT Blockchain Agent** is a HIAS AI Agent that receives authenticated data and stores an immutable hash in the **HIASBCH iotJumpWay Smart Contract**.
+A **HIASBCH Blockchain Agent** is a bridge between **HIAS IoT Agents**, and **HIASBCH Private Ethereum Blockchain**.
+The **HIASBCH MQTT Blockchain Agent** is an extension of the HIAS IoT Agent that receives authenticated data and stores an immutable hash in the **HIASBCH Data Integrity Smart Contract**.

-The HIASBCH iotJumpWay Smart Contract stores permissions for all HIAS network devices and applications, and immutable hashes of data received from the HIAS network.
+The HIASBCH Data Integrity Smart Contract stores data permissions for all HIAS network devices and applications, and immutable hashes of data received from the HIAS network.
 These immutable hashes allow data integrity checks to be carried out on data stored in the historical database by comparing the hash of the data and the hash stored in HIASBCH.

 &nbsp;